Read about UTOPIAN:

 Family practice is the first point of contact for patients and where much of care in Canada is coordinated.
 Yet relatively little primary care research has been done at this level: in fact, there are far more unanswered than answered questions when it comes to determining what’s working and for whom in Canada’s primary care system.

-The University of Toronto Practice-Based Research Network (UTOPIAN) is a network of over 1700 family physicians in practices within the 14 DFCM academic sites throughout the GTA and beyond that aims to change this.
+The University of Toronto Practice-Based Research Network (UTOPIAN) is a network of over 1700 family physicians in practices within the 14 DFCM academic sites throughout the GTA and beyond.
 The network brings together DFCM researchers, primary care clinicians and practices from all its academic sites to answer important healthcare questions and translate findings into practice.

 Established in 2013, UTOPIAN aims to: